jeromepochat/bitbucket-branch-source-plugin/README.md

             credentialsId: 'bitbucket-ssh-credentials'
 ```

+### Release notes (for mantainers)

+To perform a release of this plugin the minimum requirements are:
+ * Maven 3.9.9
+ * JDK 17
+ * git 2.39.x

+From a shell or Windows terminal run `mvn -B -ntp release:prepare release:perform "-Pquick-build" "-P-block-MRP"`

 ## How-to run and test with Bitbucket Server locally

 * [Install the Atlassian SDK on Linux or Mac](https://developer.atlassian.com/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system/)